caseycs/graphcms-caching-proxy/README.md

 ## Intro

-GraphCMS is a good and affordable platform, however there are few thing to know about it:
+[GraphCMS](https://graphcms.com) is a good and affordable platform, however there are few thing to know about it:

 * it's very slow, up to 500ms
-* it fails very often, so get ready to be randomly offline for an hour, while using them in your homepage
+* it fails very often, so get ready to be randomly offline for 30 minutes or an hour, while using them in your homepage

-My solution was to run caching proxy, which will provide speed and stability.
+My solution is to run caching proxy, which will be an endpoint for production application and will provide speed and stability.
 Together with purging the cache via webhooks on any modification of the content, that should help a lot.

 ## Usage